 - A. Reflects the condensed consolidated balance sheet of the Company as of December 31, 2013 included in the Company's Form 10-K for the year ended December 31, 2013. - B. Represents the estimated pro forma effect of the Company's \$19.2 million anticipated acquisition of the Property, assuming it occurred on December 31, 2013.
 The Company has initially allocated the purchase price of the acquired Property to land, building and improvements, identifiable intangible assets and to the acquired liabilities based on their preliminary estimated fair values.
 Identifiable intangibles include amounts allocated to above/below market leases, the value of in-place leases and customer relationships value, if any.
 The Company estimated fair value based on estimated cash flow projections that utilize appropriate discount and capitalization rates and available market information.
 Estimates of future cash flows are based on a number of factors including the historical operating results, known trends and specific market and economic conditions that may affect the Property.
 Factors considered by management in its analysis of estimating the as-if-vacant property value include an estimate of carrying costs during the expected lease-up periods considering market conditions, and costs to execute similar leases.
-In estimating carrying costs, tenant demand and other economic conditions.
+In estimating carrying costs, management includes real estate taxes, insurance and estimates of lost rentals at market rates during the expected lease-up periods, tenant demand and other economic conditions.
 Management also estimates costs to execute similar leases including leasing commissions, tenant improvements, legal and other related expenses.
 Intangibles related to above/below market leases and in-place lease value are recorded as acquired lease intangibles and are amortized as an adjustment to rental revenue or amortization expense, as appropriate, over the remaining terms of the underlying leases.